- Introduction to Clinical Research Training

 3.08 Scholars in Medicine Office

-The Scholars in Medicine Office (SMO; formerly the Office of Enrichment Programs) is located in Suite 265, on the mezzanine level of the Holmes Society in the TMEC.
+The Scholars in Medicine Office (SMO) is located in Suite 265, on the mezzanine level of the Holmes Society in the TMEC.

 The Scholars in Medicine Office (SMO) manages the scholarly project graduation requirement for students entering HMS in fall 2011 and after.
 For their scholarly project, students will conduct an independent investigation of a scholarly question and write up their findings, with close faculty mentorship.
 To this end, the SMO offers significant funding opportunities to support students.
 A Faculty Committee on Scholarship in Medicine (also known as Society Fellows) oversees the scholarly project process.

 The SMO also provides other program and financial assistance to students.
-Faculty and staff:
+SMO faculty and staff:

 - Advise and mentor students;